informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 Supported _columnlist_ patterns:

 - `[` ... _columndirective_ `,` ... `]`: Present content corresponding to each _columndirective_, in the order specified in the list.
-Ignore listed _columndirective_ values that do not correspond to content from the table.
-Do not present table columns that are not specified in the list.
+  - Ignore listed _columndirective_ values that do not correspond to content from the table.
+  - Do not present table columns that are not specified in the list.
 Please refer to [column directive](#column-directive) section for more information.
+  - A list without any valid _columndirective_ will be treated the same as empty array `[]`.
+Client will not show any columns in this case.

 Supported _facetlist_ pattern:

 - `[` ... _facetentry_ `,` ... `]`: Present content corresponding to each _facetentry_, in the order specified in the list.
-Ignore invalid listed _facetentry_.
-Do not present other facets that are not specified in the list.
+  - Ignore invalid listed _facetentry_.
+  - Do not present other facets that are not specified in the list.
+  - A list without any valid _facetentry_ will be treated the same as `[]`.
+Client will not show any facets in this case and will collapse the facet panel by default.

 _facetentry_ must be a JSON payload with the following attributes: